psychbruce/OS-developing-world/README.md

 ## Contributors

--   49 contributors will cover Open Science related topic from perspective of 12 developing countries.
+-   46 researchers contributed their perspective of open science from 20 developing countries/regions and synthesized this practical guide.

 <!-- insert the png figure here: -->